-Exclusive: Ford shelves compact car program for emerging markets, setback for India
+Ford shelves compact car program for emerging markets, setback for India

 "India is a key market for us in Asia Pacific," said the spokesman, adding that the carmaker is committed to introducing new products and technologies in the South Asian nation.

-But instead of the more ambitious plan for the key markets of India and China, Ford will focus on updating existing models and develop and build more SUVs and crossovers, moving away from sedans and hatchbacks, according to two separate U.S. sources with knowledge of the company's plans.
+But instead of the bigger plan for the key markets of India and China, Ford will focus on updating existing models and develop and build more SUVs and crossovers, moving away from sedans and hatchbacks, the U.S. sources said.

 That would allow the carmaker to boost profit margins.